 Skip to main content

-Race for Gujarat chief secretary: Nanda's Congress past is a hurdle for his claim to head administration
+Race for Gujarat chief secretary: SK Nanda's Congress past a hurdle for his "claim"

 The Gujarat government is learnt to have made an unlikely move – it has "approached" the Prime Minister’s Office (PMO) for finding out possibilities of a third extension for the incumbent chief secretary Varesh Sinha.
 Well-informed sources in the state bureaucracy have revealed that while the reason being offered for seeking Sinha’s third extension is the need of his “indispensable” services for the forthcoming Vibrant Gujarat investors’ world business meet, to take place in on January 11-12, 2015.
 “Sinha is already deep into preparations.
 His services have become necessary for the next summit”, a top Sachivalaya source said, quoting officials close to Sinha.